msngumo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 FILE12: script that creates a directory called my_dir with permissions 751 in the working directory.
 FILE13: script that changes the group owner to school for the file hello
 FILE14: script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+FILE15: script that changes the owner and the group owner of _hello to vincent and staff respectively. _hello is a symbolic link